MRZ code extraction from visa and passport documents using convolutional neural networks: Methodology

 \section{Methodology}

-MRZNet is a framework that detects and recognizes the MRZ code of passport and visa images of arbitrary orientation and sizes.
+MRZNet is a framework that detects and recognizes the MRZ text in images of passports and visas given arbitrary orientation and sizes.
 This section describes the details of the architecture of MRZNet.